cloudymax/pxeless/README.md

-# Image Creator
+# Pxeless

-Based on [covertsh/ubuntu-autoinstall-generator](https://github.com/covertsh/ubuntu-autoinstall-generator), which generates a customized, fully-automated ISO image for installing Ubuntu onto a machine without human interaction using [cloud-init](https://cloudinit.readthedocs.io/en/latest/) and the new **autoinstall** feature of Ubuntu's Ubiquity installer.
+An auotomated system install tool for when PXE is not an option, or is not an option *yet*.

-This spin-off project adds support for [eltorito + GPT images required for Ubuntu 20.10 and newer](https://askubuntu.com/questions/1289400/remaster-installation-image-for-ubuntu-20-10).
-It also keeps support for the [now depricated isolinux + MBR](https://archive.org/details/ubuntukylin2104-201214-daily) image type.
-In addition, the process is dockerized to make it possible to run on Mac/Windows hosts in addition to Linux.
+Pxeless is based on [covertsh/ubuntu-autoinstall-generator](https://github.com/covertsh/ubuntu-autoinstall-generator), and generates a customized Ubuntu auto-intstall ISO using [cloud-init](https://cloudinit.readthedocs.io/en/latest/) and the new **autoinstall** feature of Ubuntu's Ubiquity installer.

 ## Behavior